Learning and development

 The drive and dedication of our staff – backed up by our comprehensive learning and development programme – ensures we remain focused on providing good outcomes for the people we support.

 During the 2018/2019 financial year we collated feedback about our training.
 We had nearly 8,000 scores, and were delighted that the average was 4.8 out of 5, meaning that the average rating overall was ‘Excellent’.

-“The training is really good” – staff member, quoted in a 2018 Care Quality Commission report
+“Training opportunities are amazing” – staff member, quoted in a 2019 Care Quality Commission report